 USB 3.0 External Hard Drive not recognized

-Type ‘Device Manager’ in the Search box of charms-bar and click the icon.
+To do this, type ‘Device Manager’ in the Start Search box click the icon.

 Following the uninstall, unplug the USB cable.
 Then, wait for a minute and reconnect the USB cable.
 The driver should automatically load.